Changissnz/selfinterest/README.md

 risk, deception in origin.
 Efforts focus on maintaining the closure to assert consistency, a demonstration of sanity, from self-interest.
 Information is an important asset in security.
 The practical uses of knowledge presented in formats, verifiable for authenticity of the content, are under the umbrella of self-interest.
-From sentient being to sentient being, there are three categories besides from discovery of knowledge: leverage, proliferation, and equilibrium.
+From sentient being to sentient being, there are three categories of knowledge besides from discovery: leverage, proliferation, and equilibrium.
 Notions of security are implemented in ways that partially overlap with uses and possessions of information.
 In the context of application without further development, what exists in the present is all that there is available for use via known methodologies.
 Deception is peculiar in representation of it into information, for it would not